 The award will be made to a deserving student who demonstrates outstanding ability and some financial need.
 Merit shall be determined by the submission of sample work along with a current tax return, 3 letters of recommendation and the application form.
-Materials must be sent electronically to: [email protected] with a deadline of 5PM, Friday April 24, 2020.
+Materials must be sent electronically to: [email protected] No deadline.
+Funds available until allocated.
 Portfolios/reels must be placed online for viewing.
-Awards will be announced the week of May 4, 2020

 The Mattina Proctor Scholarship

 Mattina R. Proctor was a philanthropist who considered Camden, Maine her home.
 Growing up during the Great Depression and World War II, she was moved to compassion by suffering and injustice.
 She spent her life focused on philanthropy and volunteerism, supporting causes in health, education and the arts.
 The Mattina Proctor Foundation has provided generous support to Maine Media Workshops + College and these funds enable us to provide an annual need based scholarship in her name to a deserving workshop student.

 Application is by evidence of financial need as demonstrated on the application form, accompanied by latest tax return and 3 letters of recommendation as well as portfolio/reel submission.
 There is no application deadline.
 Materials must be sent electronically to: [email protected] Portfolios/reels must be placed online for viewing.